apache/druid/docs/design/segments.md

 By default, Druid string dimension columns use the values `''` and `null` interchangeably and numeric and metric columns can not represent `null` at all, instead using nulls for `0`.
 However, Druid also provides a SQL compatible null handling mode, which you can enable at the system level, through `druid.generic.useDefaultValueForNull`.
 This setting, when set to `false`, allows Druid to create segments _at ingestion time_ in which the string columns can distinguish `''` from `null`, and numeric columns which can represent `null` valued rows instead of `0`.

-String dimension columns contain no additional column structures in this mode, instead they reserve an additional dictionary entry for the `null` value.
-Numeric columns are stored in the segment with an additional bitmap in which the set bits indicate `null` valued rows.
+String dimension columns contain no additional column structures in SQL compatible null handling mode.
+Instead, they reserve an additional dictionary entry for the `null` value.
+Numeric columns are stored in the segment with an additional bitmap in which the set bits indicate `null`-valued rows.

 In addition to slightly increased segment sizes, SQL compatible null handling can incur a performance cost at query time, due to the need to check the null bitmap.
 This performance cost only occurs for columns that actually contain null values.